-1 (2) An exclusion may be terminated at the time and upon the conditions as the authority 2 determines.
-3 4 NEW SECTION.
+(2) An exclusion may be terminated at the time and upon the conditions as the department determines.

+NEW SECTION.
 Section 63.
 Notice of exclusion.
-(1) The authority shall provide notice to the 5 public of all exclusions in accordance with rules adopted by the authority.
-6 (2) The authority shall file a report pursuant to 37-3-401 with respect to any professional provider 7 whose participation in the health security system has been limited in any way or who has been excluded 8 from participation.
-9 10 NEW SECTION.
+(1) The department shall provide notice to the public of all exclusions in accordance with rules adopted by the department.

+(2) The department shall file a report pursuant to 37-3-401 with respect to any professional provider whose participation in the health security system has been limited in any way or who has been excluded from participation.

+NEW SECTION.
 Section 64.
-Phasein initial health security system budget.
-(1) The authority 11 shall seek from the legislature sufficient appropriation for startup expenditures and transition costs.
-12 (2) Any money appropriated under subsection must be repaid with interest to the general fund from 13 the health security fund within 2 years unless a longer period is authorized by the legislature.
-14 15 NEW SECTION.
+Phasein -- initial health security system budget.
+(1) The department shall seek from the legislature sufficient appropriation for startup expenditures and transition costs.

+(2) Any money appropriated under subsection (1) must be repaid with interest to the general fund from the health security fund within 2 years unless a longer period is authorized by the legislature.

+NEW SECTION.
 Section 65.
-Phasein benefits.
-(1) Benefits provided in [sections 9 through 14] 16 must be available to eligible individuals beginning January 1 of [the second year following the effective date 17 of this act].
-18 (2) During the first year of benefits under the health security system, the authority may establish 19 copayments as follows: 20 (a) for any elective service or prescription drug, not to exceed \$5 for each procedure or 21 prescription; 22 (b) for outpatient mental health care services, after the 26th service rendered in the year, not to 23 exceed: 24 (i) in the case of services rendered by fee-for-service providers, 50% of the fee charged for each 25 visit or rendered service; 26 (ii) in the case of services rendered by capitated providers, \$25 per visit or rendered service.
-27 (3) Individuals who receive benefits under the federal medicare program, the CHAMPUS program, 28 or the federal employees' health benefits plan or who are exempt from copayments under federal law may 29 not be required to pay the copayments specified in this section.
+Phasein -- benefits.
+(1) Benefits provided in [sections 9 through 14] must be available to eligible individuals beginning January 1 of [the second year following the effective date of this act].

+(2) During the first year of benefits under the health security system, the department may establish copayments as follows:

+(a) for any elective service or prescription drug, not to exceed \$5 for each procedure or prescription;

+(b) for outpatient mental health care services, after the 26th service rendered in the year, not to exceed:

+(i) in the case of services rendered by fee-for-service providers, 50% of the fee charged for each visit or rendered service;

+(ii) in the case of services rendered by capitated providers, \$25 per visit or rendered service.

+(3) Individuals who receive benefits under the federal medicare program, the CHAMPUS program, or the federal employees' health benefits plan or who are exempt from copayments under federal law may not be required to pay the copayments specified in this section.

-(4) After the first year of benefits under [sections 1 through 82, 101, 104, and 105], a copayment may not be required for any covered benefit, other than as established by the authority pursuant to {section 11].
-However, the authority may extend the period of copayment under subsection (2) of this section for up to 1 additional year upon making a finding that the health security system is not yet capable of absorbing the full cost of the benefits.
+(4) After the first year of benefits under [sections 1 through 82, 101, 104, and 105], a copayment may not be required for any covered benefit, other than as established by the department pursuant to [section 11].
+However, the department may extend the period of copayment under subsection (2) of this section for up to 1 additional year upon making a finding that the health security system is not yet capable of absorbing the full cost of the benefits.

 NEW SECTION.
 Section 66.
 Health care worker staffing ratio changes.
-(1) Beginning [the effective date of this act], a health care facility or professional provider may not increase the ratio of patients to licensed or registered nurses without the approval of the authority.
+(1) Beginning [the effective date of this act], a health care facility or professional provider may not increase the ratio of patients to licensed or registered nurses without the approval of the department.
 Petitions for waivers must be made public and may not be approved without 60 days' public notice.

-(2) Prior to the date benefits are first available under the health security system, the authority shall establish minimum safe staffing standards for all settings in which health care is provided including minimum public health staffing standards.
+(2) Prior to the date benefits are first available under the health security system, the department shall establish minimum safe staffing standards for all settings in which health care is provided including minimum public health staffing standards.